About me

 Running #

-I usually run alone or with my friend.
-However, I broke my routine by taking part in Business Run 2018 as one of the Motorola Solutions Gatekeepers runners.
+I usually run on my own or with my friend, but I broke my routine by participating in Business Run 2018 as one of the Motorola Solutions Gatekeepers runners.

 “Business Run 2018” medal